pixiedust/pixiedust/README.md

 ###Demo

 Try a demo notebook.
-PixieDust is built-in to IBM's [Data Science Experience](http://datascience.ibm.com/).
+PixieDust is built-in to IBM's [Data Science Experience](http://datascience.ibm.com/) (DSX).
 For a quick look at PixieDust, you can sign up for a free trial there, and create a new notebook from URL using this sample: `https://github.com/ibm-cds-labs/pixiedust/raw/master/notebook/Intro%20to%20PixieDust.ipynb`

+ >**Note:** DSX doesn't yet support use of PixieDust within Scala, so make sure you use a Python Notebook.

 To see an embedded app in action, run the following tutorial in Data Science Experience: [FlightPredict II: The Sequel](https://medium.com/ibm-watson-data-lab/flightpredict-ii-the-sequel-fb613afd6e91), which shows how to predict flight delays with PixieDust.